MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-architecture.md

 Multiple Commerce Scale Units can be associated with each environment.
 Each Commerce Scale Unit can be independently serviced and updated, and each can serve one or more channels across one or more legal entities.
 Each Commerce Scale Unit can be deployed to any of the supported Azure regions, and multiple Commerce Scale Units can be deployed to the same region.
 The independent nature of each Commerce Scale Unit allows for phased rollout of updates across a collection of channels.

 > [!NOTE]
-> Using or relying on outbound Internet Protocol (IP) addresses for Commerce Scale Units (CSUs) is not supported.
+> Using or relying on outbound Internet Protocol (IP) addresses for Commerce Scale Units (CSUs) cloud is not supported.
 IP addresses can change at any time and should not be used as a stable identifier of network traffic.
-Failure to remove the usage may negatively impact your environment.
+Taking a dependency on any IP value for CSUs (cloud) might negatively impact your environment.

 #### Commerce Scale Units (self-hosted)